Kein Bock mehr auf die Pille?! Alternative Verhütung 2.0

 Pregnant despite period - is that really possible?
 Reading Tired of the pill?!
 Alternative contraception 2.0 8 minutes Next Realtalk: Can a tampon tear the hymen?

-Fancy sex, but please without the pill?
-What came onto the market in 1960 as the official contraceptive and was celebrated at the time as a woman's sexual self-determination has a nasty aftertaste for many women today.
+Want to have sex, but without the pill?
+What came onto the market in 1960 as an official contraceptive and was celebrated at the time as a way for women to be sexually self-determined has a nasty aftertaste for many women today.

 Summary